KWIPPED/approve-woocommerce-integration-plugin/readme.txt

 Please visit https://github.com/KWIPPED/woocommerce-approve-plugin.

 == Changelog ==
+2.3 =
+* Added approve-woocommerce-add-to-total tag.
+This is needed in case there are custom functions on the page that modify the total of the purchase without changing the total of the product.Also, changed the quantity observer added in version 2.2 to also detect keyup events.

 2.2 =
 * Added functionality to properly change teaser rate and button properties in simple product page when the quantity changes.